 - The rich dairy flavor of the butter really makes the dish.

 - This is such a complete dish that we don't serve much alongside.
 Some olives, slices of Cretan graviera, a plate of cucumber slices dressed with vinegar and coarse salt, and of course some good bread will fill out the table nicely.

 - The leftovers are delicious at room temperature or briefly warmed in the oven.

 When everyone is famished from a morning at the beach, it is easy to remove your Boureki in haste.
 But a too-firm potato does not make for a nice dish.

 As to haste- this is of course delicious piping hot, but just as delicious very warm.
 If you can let it sit for ten minutes, it can be served in nice squares.
 It really does deserve a pretty presentation.

-Even though it is rich with butter and cheese, this is a refreshingly light-tasting dish.
-There is plenty of zucchini, and the brightness of the mint and the tang of the tomato brighten it tremendously.
+Even though it’s rich with butter and cheese, Cretan Boureki is a refreshingly light-tasting dish, perfect for summer.
+There’s plenty of zucchini, and the zing of mint and the tang of the tomato brighten it tremendously.
 This recipe makes a large dish, but I would not think of making just the one if we are more than four at the table.
 Although so satisfying, it has a delicacy that makes everyone want seconds of it.